 The CAGED system is useful because it can help unlock the guitar neck, and allows you to do a great deal with basic moveable shapes.

-I’ll cover the CAGED system in detail in a future article but for the purpose of understanding how it relates to scales, it’s important to know the scale patterns utilised fit closely to the corresponding chord shapes, making it simpler to visualise how these relate to each other.
+I’ll cover the CAGED system in a future article but for the purpose of understanding how it relates to scales, it’s important to know the scale patterns utilised fit closely to the corresponding chord shapes, making it simpler to visualise how these relate to each other.

 For instance, the scale diagram we used earlier for the G major scale can be transposed to the A major scale simply by moving the entire pattern a whole step (2 frets) higher up the neck.